 \subsection{FedST Kernel: Federated Shapelet Search}

-The transformed dataset $\langle D \rangle$ is a common tabular dataset with continuous attributes, which can be used in conjunction with any standard classifier.
-Consequently, {any classifier training protocol} built for secretly shared data~\cite{mohassel2017secureml,abspoel2020secure, zheng2021cerebro, chen2019secure} can be {seamlessly integrated into our framework.} Nevertheless, there exists no protocol that tackles the orthogonal problem of federated shapelet search and data transformation.
+The transformed data set $\langle D \rangle$ is a common tabular data set, with continuous attributes \zyw{that} can be used in conjunction with any standard classifier.
+Consequently, any classifier training protocol built for secretly shared data (e.g.,~\cite{mohassel2017secureml,abspoel2020secure,zheng2021cerebro,chen2019secure}) can be seamlessly integrated into our framework.
+Nevertheless, there exists no protocol that tackles the orthogonal problem of federated shapelet search and data transformation.
 Further, the data transformation is to compute the distances between each training series and shapelet, which is just a subroutine of the shapelet search.
-Thus, the key technical challenge within our FedST is to design secure and efficient protocols to achieve the \textit{federated shapelet search (Stage 1 in Figure~\ref{fig:fedst_framework})}, which becomes the kernel part of FedST.
+Thus, the key technical challenge within our FedST is to design secure and efficient protocols to achieve the \textit{federated shapelet search (Stage 1 in Fig.~\ref{fig:fedst_framework})}, which becomes the kernel part of FedST.

 Formally, we define the functionality of the federated shapelet search, $\mathcal{F}_{FedSS}$, as follows.